IntelEdisonDemoDay/iotkit-comm-js/doc/tutorials/cloud.md

 ```

 If this command hangs or fails with an error, it means the Edison is not connected to the Internet.

-###### Registration issues

-If you are having issues activating or re-activating your device, try registering your Edison as a new device

 NOTE: please ensure that the activation key has not expired; you can always create a new one as described in the
 'Create a cloud account' section above.